jss2a98aj/Starbound-Patch-Project/README.md

 # Starbound Patch Project
-The Starbound Patch Project is a collection of patches and bug-fixes for Starbound.
+The Starbound Patch Project is a collection of bug-fixes for Starbound.

-The type of things this aims to fix:

-•	Spelling, grammar, and punctuation errors.

-•	Sprites with missing or extra pixels
-(e.g.: random out of place pixel, hole in a frame of a clothing item)

-•	LUA files with errors or incorrect values
-(e.g.: boat.lua had both of those things)

-•	Items with bad or inconsistent values
-(e.g.: inconsistent/missing prices, bad hand positioning, wrong drops)

-This includes fixes for unobtainable items because so many people use commands or mods to get ahold of them.

-# Permissions
-Everything in this repository is ment to be used with Starbound as a mod.
-That said, if you need one of the fixes for your own Starbound mod to work, then use it.
-Chucklefish LTD is granted the right to use included materials without restriction.
+Downloads on this page have been moved to tags as of update 1.5.0.
+New versions should be uploaded shortly after the Steam version has updated.

 # Links
 Starbound Patch Project on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=1543219534